nitinthewiz/pyDayOne/README.md

 pyDayOne
 ========

-A cross-platform python app to show your Day One entries and let you make new ones.
-Tested in Windows.
+A Windows based python app to show your Day One entries and let you make new ones.
+Tested in Windows 7.

 FAQ